ikmb/esga/docs/usage.md

 Number of alignments to compute in each Exonerate job.
 Larger values will usually create longer run times, but decrease the number of parallel jobs and load on the file system.

 #### `--npart_size` [ default = 200000000 ]
-Size of the pieces into which the genome is split for parallelization optimization.
+Size in bp of the pieces into which the genome is split for parallelization optimization.
 By default, this is set to `200000000`, i.e. 200Mb.
 This function will *not* break scaffolds, but simply tries to distribute the assembly into chunks of this size - some chunks may be bigger, some smaller.
 This function uses [fasta-splitter.pl](http://kirill-kryukov.com/study/tools/fasta-splitter/).

 Setting this to larger values will create fewer parallel jobs, so the run time is likely going to increase.